paulhondola/Benchmark-Suite/README.md

 ### 🔍 Performance Analysis

-Analyze benchmark results to determine performance bottlenecks Compare and interpret differences between platforms Discuss the trade-offs in performance vs. cost, power, or scalability
+Analyze benchmark results to determine performance bottlenecks

+Compare and interpret differences between platforms

+Discuss the trade-offs in performance vs. cost, power, or scalability

 ### 📦 Deliverables:

 Benchmark Suite: All code and scripts, well-documented and runnable.

 Written Report: Must include methodology, benchmarking results, charts/plots, and a critical discussion of findings.

 Evaluation Criteria:

-Technical correctness and completeness of benchmarks Quality and reproducibility of experiments
+- Technical correctness and completeness of benchmarks
+- Quality and reproducibility of experiments
-Depth of analysis and interpretation of results Clarity and structure of the written report
+- Depth of analysis and interpretation of results
+- Clarity and structure of the written report

-## 🔧 Project Structure Overview

-benchmark_suite/
-└── src/
-├── benchmarks/
-│ ├── microbenchmarks.py 📏 CPU & memory micro-tests
-│ ├── ml_workloads.py 🤖 Machine learning tasks
-│ └── sql_benchmarks.py 🗃️ SQL performance benchmarks
-├── utils/
-│ ├── metrics.py 🧠 System metrics collector
-│ └── profiler.py 🔍 Profiler for timing & usage
-├── run_all.py 🚀 Unified script to execute all benchmarks
-├── requirements.txt 📦 Dependencies list
-└── report_template.md 📝 Reporting template